GeorgeHernandez/GeorgeHernandez/DailyList.md

     - [ ] Unarmed
     - [ ] Wrestling
     - [ ] Armed
-- [ ] 🚿🪒💨💧
+- [ ] 🚿🪒💨👣💧
   - [ ] Shower, Shave, Nails, etc.
   - [ ] Run the Fan after the Shower
+  - [ ] Examine my Feet
-- [ ] 🤗📧✔️🐸💧
+- [ ] 🤗📰✔️📧🐸💧
-  - [ ] Social Activities: Hugs, Love, Nurture, Share, etc.
+  - [ ] Social Activities: Hugs, Love, Nurture, Share, Listen, Vibe, Check, Sync, etc.
+  - [ ] Check the News
+  - [ ] Check my Lists
   - [ ] Email and other messages
   - [ ] Responsibilities: Work, House Work, Tasks, Projects, etc. Small and Big items.
 "Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day." - Mark Twain
-- [ ] 🕛🤗🍴💧🪥💧
+- [ ] 🕚🤗🍴💧🪥💧
-  - [ ] Lunch ~12:00.
-I have comfortable Meals since I usually skip Breakfast.
+  - [ ] Brunch ~11:00.
+I have comfortable Meals since I usually have 2 Meals a day.
-  - [ ] Brush my teeth.
-I try couple brusing with my first meal but it may not happen.
-E.g. Lunch on the road.
+  - [ ] Brush my Teeth.
+I try to couple brushing with my first meal but it may not happen if I'm out of the house or the like.
 - [ ] 🕒🤗🚫☕🍬
-  - [ ] After 15:00.
-Avoid Caffeine and Sweets because they can interefere with my Sleep
+  - [ ] After 15:00 I avoid Caffeine and Sweets because they can interefere with my Sleep
 - [ ] 🕕🤗🍴
   - [ ] Dinner ~18:00.
+- [ ] 🕙🪥🤗✔️💻🖥️🫀🚶😴
-  - [ ] Hydrate less in the evening to reduce the need to Urinate during my Sleep Cycle
+  - [ ] Quick review of my Lists
-- [ ] 🕙🪥🤗🫀😴
-  - [ ] Before Sleeping:
+  - [ ] Turn off my Laptop and Monitor
-    - [ ] Do a last minute Heart Rate Check: This ensures that I'm wearing my Watch and that it is properly seated
+  - [ ] Do a last minute Heart Rate Check: This ensures that I'm wearing my Watch and that it is properly seated.
+  - [ ] Peek at my Walking Stats for the day.
   - [ ] Go to Sleep ~22:00

 ## 1.3.
 My Weekly List with Notes